kparc/kcc/README.md

 <a name="gravestone">
 ---------------------

-It seems you have explored more than you didn't, and that is huge progress.
-But a lot remains to be learned, because operators is only one aspect of k, and this short introduction didn't hope to cover everything.
+It really feels we have explored more than we didn't, and that is huge progress.
+But many things remain to be discovered, because operators is only one aspect of k, and this short introduction could not possibly cover everything.

 We conclude with a list of subjects that you are now ready to explore on your own: